AutoRabitOrg/knowledgebase/fundamentals/faq/data-loader-encryption-and-data-storage-faq.md

-# Data Loader Encryption and Data Storage - FAQ
+# Dataloader Encryption and Data Storage - FAQ

 #### Frequently Asked Questions

-**1. Is there any encryption for Data Loader files?
+**1. Is there any encryption for Dataloader files?
 We don't want our data or upload files (e.g., CSV files) to be accessible by AutoRABIT or any other party.**

 **Answer:** AutoRABIT does not encrypt CSV files.
 However, the EBS volumes are encrypted using AWS KMS keys.